Generic Name: valganciclovir hydrochloride

 The following serious adverse events are discussed in greater detail in other sections of the labeling:

-- Hematologic adverse events [see Boxed Warning, Warnings and Precautions (5.1)].
+- Hematologic toxicity [see Boxed Warning, Warnings and Precautions (5.1)].

 - Acute renal failure [see Warnings and Precautions (5.5)].

-The most common adverse events and laboratory abnormalities reported in at least one indication by ≥ 20% of adult patients treated with Valcyte tablets are diarrhea, pyrexia, nausea, tremor, neutropenia, anemia, graft rejection, thrombocytopenia, and vomiting.
-The most common reported adverse events and laboratory abnormalities reported in > 10% of pediatric solid organ transplant recipients treated with Valcyte for oral solution or tablets are diarrhea, pyrexia, hypertension, upper respiratory tract infection, vomiting, anemia, neutropenia, constipation, nausea, and cough.
+The most common adverse events and laboratory abnormalities reported in at least one indication by greater than or equal to 20% of adult patients treated with Valcyte tablets are diarrhea, pyrexia, nausea, tremor, neutropenia, anemia, graft rejection, thrombocytopenia, and vomiting.
+The most common reported adverse events and laboratory abnormalities reported in greater than or equal to 20% of pediatric solid organ transplant recipients treated with Valcyte for oral solution or tablets are diarrhea, pyrexia, hypertension, upper respiratory tract infection, urinary tract infection, vomiting, neutropenia, leukopenia, and headache.

 Valganciclovir, a prodrug of ganciclovir, is rapidly converted to ganciclovir after oral administration.
 Adverse events known to be associated with ganciclovir usage can therefore be expected to occur with Valcyte.